Last week, I ran into a friend who runs a factory in the Garment District of New York City. He told me a story worthy of sharing...

 He was led back to a prison in China, where prisoners must work in order to eat.
 Prison labor in China is essentially slave labor - forced, unregulated and unpaid.

 The growing captive workforce plays an invisible but major role in the global supply chain.
 Penal labor in itself doesn't violate the International Labour Organization.
 Even so, many fashion brands avoid it or deny it in their supply chains, as it can be impossible to verify the conditions.
 It can also be difficult for companies to differentiate prison labor from genuine factories because they often operate identically.
-Foreign factories may even accept manufacturing jobs and then subcontract them to prisons without disclosure.
+Foreign factories may even accept manufacturing jobs and then subcontract them to prisons without disclosure, known as "ghost factories."

 Human exploitation isn't limited to far away places - here in the USA, prison labor is alive and well, fueling some of our largest companies.
 After the civil war, the 13th amendment abolished slavery "except as punishment for a crime" - a loophole that was immediately exploited to rebuild the economy, resulting in mass arrests of African Americans and our nation's first prison boom.
 Today, we incarcerate 2.3 million people - people that our capitalist economy relies on.
 The prison industrial complex is nothing short of modern-day slavery.
 Companies and prisons are working together to force inmates to work for pennies a day, posing as job training just to increase corporate profits and incentivize mass incarceration.
 Exploitation is NOT workforce rehabilitation.